 In the normal course of business, we are party to financial instruments with off-balance sheet risk.
 These consist primarily of unfunded contractual commitments to extend credit, in the form of loans, to our portfolio companies.
 Unfunded contractual commitments to provide funds to portfolio companies are not reflected on our balance sheet.
 Our unfunded contractual commitments may be significant from time to time.
 A portion of these unfunded contractual commitments are dependent upon the portfolio company reaching certain milestones before the debt commitment becomes available.
 Furthermore, our credit agreements contain customary lending provisions which allow us relief from funding obligations for previously made commitments in instances where the underlying company experiences materially adverse events that affect the financial condition or business outlook for the company.
-These commitments may expire without being drawn upon, the total commitment amount does not necessarily represent future cash requirements.
+These commitments will be subject to the same underwriting and ongoing portfolio maintenance as are the on-balance sheet financial instruments that we hold.
+Since these commitments may expire without being drawn upon, the total commitment amount does not necessarily represent future cash requirements.
 As such, our disclosure of unfunded contractual commitments includes only those which are available at the request of the portfolio company and unencumbered by milestones.